Susana465/camkii_thesis/40-results.md

 Moreover, in @fig-camkii-opening-nmdar, we observe a three-step, ladder-like progression of CaMKII binding to NMDARs.
 Each step corresponds to an increase in the number of CaMKII subunits bound: first reaching approximately 12 subunits, then 24, and finally 30.
 This pattern suggests that entire CaMKII holoenzymes (each containing 12 subunits) sequentially bind to NMDARs.

 Initially, one holoenzyme binds rapidly, with its subunits quickly associating with available NMDARs.
 Once 12 subunits are bound, a second holoenzyme begins binding.
 However, this process is slower, likely because after the first 12 subunits are bound, there are fewer free NMDARs left.
 Now, the second holoenzyme has fewer choices, and it may need to "search" or "diffuse" around more to find free receptors.
 Finally, after the second holoenzyme binds (up to 24 subunits), a third holoenzyme binds partially, occupying the remaining 6 NMDARs.
 By the time the third holoenzyme tries to bind, only 6 NMDARs are free — not enough for all 12 subunits.
 The progressive slowing reflects decreasing availability of free NMDARs for binding.
 The implications of these findings are discussed in the REFERENCE-SECTION; however, this particular mode of CaMKII binding to NMDARs may be an artifact of the model.
-Although not necessarily invalid, this aspect warrants further scrutiny and should be revisited in future research.
+Although not necessarily invalid, this aspect warrants further scrutiny and should be revisited in future research, as explored further in the discussion section below.

 In summary, the majority (75%) of CaMKII subunits in the open conformation are stabilized by binding to CaM.
 However, while  CaM helps stabilize CaMKII in the open state, the binding of CaMKII to NMDARs is not dependent on CaM.
 As CaMKII binds to NMDARs, it maintains its open conformation even without CaM binding, indicating that the interaction between CaMKII and NMDARs can stabilize the open state of CaMKII independently of CaM.